 Abstract

-Background We have run the simplified Naomi model using a range of inference methods: TMB
+Background We have run the simplified Naomi model using a range of inference methods: TMB, aghq, and tmbstan.

 Task In this report, we compare the accuracy of the posterior distributions obtained from these inference methods using histograms and Kolmogorov-Smirnov tests.